4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Honestly, as far as Asian cities go, Colombo might not immediately strike you as the most exciting.

-Colombo is the largest city in Sri Lanka and has a sprawling, loud and congestion filled metropolitan area.
+Colombo is the largest city in Sri Lanka and has a sprawling, loud and congestion-filled metropolitan area.

 There are still some beautiful Colonial buildings to see in the Fort area as well as temples, spas, museums and markets.